-Gold Coast Mansions Open to the Public
+Tour the Gold Coast Mansions in Long Island Open to the Public

 Sagamore Hill National Historic Site: From 1902 to 1908 Theodore Roosevelt was the 26th president of the United States and this was the “Summer White House.”
 He lived there until his death in 1919 and the interior remains exactly the same as it was during his lifetime.

 Old Westbury Gardens: Tour the Charles II style mansion where the family of John S and Margarita Phipps lived for 50 years.
 The property is 160 acres and includes renowned gardens, lawns, woods, ponds, lakes and over 100 species of trees.